LedgeDash/DeathStarFaaS/README.md

 kubectl exec -it mongo-0 -- mongo
 ```

-This command will run the mongo shell directly.
+This command will run the mongo shell directly in the primary MongoDB pod
+(`mongo-0`).

 Once you're inside the mongo shell, initialize the deployment and add all 3 pods
 to the Replica Set (here we're talking about the MongoDB Replica Set not K8S